Updated on July 13, 2021

 Asbestos is largely viewed as a concern when airborne fibers are inhaled.
-Studies have shown most mesothelioma cases and other asbestos-related diseases are largely caused from inhalation of the toxic fibers.
+Studies have shown most mesothelioma cases and other asbestos-related diseases are caused by inhalation of the fibers.
 However, ingestion is another prominent concern, especially in cases of peritoneal mesothelioma.

-Though ingestion may be a rarer cause compared to inhaled airborne fibers, residents in Texas and California have become more concerned with this possibility after experiencing asbestos-contaminated drinking water.
-Early this year, residents in two small Texas towns faced the disturbing possibility of drinking water containing more asbestos fibers than allowed by the Environmental Protection Agency.
+Recently, residents in Texas and California have become more concerned with ingestion of asbestos after experiencing asbestos-contaminated drinking water.
+Early this year (2017), residents in two small Texas towns faced the possibility of drinking water containing more asbestos fibers than allowed by the Environmental Protection Agency (EPA).

-The problems of old pipes in the nation’s infrastructure is nothing new.
-In its heyday, asbestos was widely used in cement pipes to create a stronger, longer-lasting product.
-These asbestos pipes were first laid down as early as the 1930s and were believed to be more durable and resistant to corrosion.
+Asbestos in old pipes is a long-standing concern.
+During the height of its use, asbestos was widely used in cement pipes to create a stronger, longer-lasting product.
+These asbestos pipes were first laid as early as the 1930s and were believed to be highly durable and resistant to corrosion.
 They were said to have a lifespan of about 70 years.

 By the 1950s, however, regulations were in place for the use of asbestos piping for municipal water.
-But these new standards didn’t mean any old pipes were removed or updated.
-As such, many of these old pipes are still in the ground today and have reached or are reaching the end of their lifecycle, leading to more problems for residents.
-Even as early as the 1980s, some residents saw the harmful risks of asbestos in its water supply.
+But, these new standards didn’t require old pipes to be removed or updated.
+Many of these old pipes are still in the ground today and have reached or are reaching the end of their lifecycle, leading to more problems for residents.
+Even as early as the 1980s, some residents saw the harmful risks of asbestos in the water supply.

 Schools in Arp, Texas, faced similar issues with the city’s old asbestos pipes this past August.
 The town’s mayor and superintendent for the district said the water was visibly discolored and clearly contaminated.
 Once testing revealed asbestos at levels of 10, 12 and 13 MFLs in the different areas, the town quickly took action.
-The schools were given water coolers and bottles of water for cooking and drinking, and construction went underway in October to replace the asbestos pipes.
+The schools were given water coolers and bottles of water for cooking and drinking.
+Construction was underway in October to replace the asbestos pipes.

 Natural Disasters Can Lead to Contaminated Water

-The nation’s old infrastructure created with toxins like lead and asbestos isn’t the only concern for contaminated drinking water.
-Sonoma and Marin counties in California were also faced with the possibility of asbestos and toxins entering their water supply after devastating wildfires in October exposed these pollutants in the burn zones.
-As rain was expected in the forecast, officials worried that the toxins would be washed into local rivers and streams – and eventually the public water supply.
+Sonoma and Marin counties in California were also faced with the possibility of asbestos and other toxins entering their water supply after devastating wildfires in October (2017).
+Damage from the wildfires exposed these pollutants in the burn zones.
+As rain was expected in the forecast, officials worried the dangerous materials would be washed into local rivers and streams – and eventually the public water supply.

 How to Stay Safe

-Overall, the best way to stay safe from asbestos and other toxins in our drinking water, buildings we frequent, and products is to stay educated on where they can be commonly found and any environmental issues in your local communities.
-We can all support and protect our loved ones from a mesothelioma or other deadly diagnosis by being better informed and raising awareness.
-Knowledge is crucial for prevention and until action is taken to ban and remove old uses of asbestos, like our water pipes, we will all continue to be at risk of exposure.
+Overall, the best way to stay safe from asbestos and other toxins in our drinking water, buildings we frequent and products is to stay educated on where they can be commonly found and any environmental issues in your local communities.